linuxdeepin/deepin-manual/manual-assets/professional/deepin-defender/en_US/index.md

 When system examination is finished, you can choose whether to improve system security level according to the prompts, such as "your system is not up to date".
-Or, you can redo the settings.
+Or, you can click **Go to Settings** to redo the settings.

 ![0|result](jpg/result.png)